abdou2d/DTA-Vue-Rails/README.md

 * Devise_token_auth
   * configured without omniauthable or confirmable
   * current password is required for password changes
+  * Tokens do NOT change on each request
 * Vue
   * axios handles requests
   * [Bulma](https://github.com/jgthms/bulma) adds some basic styling